-This result formalizes and generalizes the arguments of the first part of this Section: it shows that the microscopic charge density response to an arbitrary inhomogeneous deformation can indeed be computed (and rigorously expressed in terms of well-defined response quantities) in a first-principles context, and for an arbitrary combination of the relevant 3D deformation tensor components.
+This result formalizes and generalizes the arguments of the first part of this section: it shows that the microscopic charge density response to an arbitrary inhomogeneous deformation can indeed be computed (and rigorously expressed in terms of well-defined response quantities) in a first-principles context, and for an arbitrary combination of the relevant 3D deformation tensor components.

-As a side note, one can show that the quantity $\rho^{\rm U}{\beta\gamma}(\mathbf{r})$ essentially coincides (apart from a trivial scaling factor) with the first-order charge-density as defined by Hamann, Wu, Rabe and Vanderbilt21 within their linear-response theory of strain based on the metric tensor.
+As a side note, one can show that the quantity $\rho{\beta\gamma}^{\rm U}(\mathbf{r})$ essentially coincides (apart from a trivial scaling factor) with the first-order charge-density as defined by Hamann et al.21 within their linearresponse theory of strain based on the metric tensor.
 It will be interesting in the near future to draw even closer connections between the two formalisms, which bear several similarities at the conceptual level.